Processes - FQA

 How do I define HR processes?

-What HR processes are there?
+What HR processes exist?

 How can I optimize HR processes?